bmachuletz/ShellySharp/README.md

 # ShellySharp
-ShellySharp is a object-mapper for shelly.io-devices
+ShellySharp is an object-mapper for shelly.io-devices

 Currently these project is in a very early state.
 Please contact me if you have any suggestions or if you want to me to integrate more devices